seancdavis/ssg-build-performance-tests/README.md

 - [x] Add Jest
 - [x] Write tests for generate command
-- [ ] Move count and log path as command-line arguments
 - [ ] Store results as a single object in a single file
 - [ ] Only store the last 10 results for each unique test type
 - [ ] Clean up test script